Xilinx/xoclv2/src/Documentation/fpga/xrt.rst

 ------

 Each Alveo platform comes packaged with its own xsabin.
 The xsabin is trusted component of the platform.
-For format details refer to :ref:`xsabin/xclbin Container Format`. xsabin contains basic information like UUIDs, platform name and metadata in the form of device tree.
-See :ref:`Device Tree Usage` for details and example.
+For format details refer to :ref:`xsabin_xclbin_container_format` below. xsabin contains basic information like UUIDs, platform name and metadata in the form of device tree.
+See :ref:`device_tree_usage` below for details and example.

 xclbin
 ------